TrimBoy/week-4-course-project/README.md

 The tidy data will then be stored in the variable tidy_data.
 To view the data, use:
 > View(tidy_data)

-Note that the V is capitalized in "View."
+Note that the V in "View" is capitalized.

 ## Acknowledgments